odys-z/Anclient/docsphinx/source/starter/client.rst

 for a reactJS client, which can accessing data service, an implementation based on semantic-jserv.

-Start with the session less client
+Start with the session-less client
 ----------------------------------

-This way uses jserv-sandbox (`src <https://github.com/odys-z/Anclient/tree/master/js/anreact/test/sessionless>`_) as an example for quick start, which won't verify HTTP requests at server side.
+This way uses jserv-sandbox (`src <https://github.com/odys-z/Anclient/tree/master/js/anreact/test/sessionless>`_) as an example for quick start, which won't verify HTTP requests session token at server side.

 0. Prerequisite